xkef/cloud_overview/README.md

 > * Saved Bags
 >     - See any bags an Apple Specialist saved for you.

-*However I think it is only possible to manage subscriptions of products purchased in Apple Store / iTunes through iTunes App or through iOS Settings ⇢ Apple ID ⇢ iTunes & App Store and click on top link.*
+*However, I think it is only possible to manage subscriptions of products purchased in Apple Store / iTunes through iTunes App or through iOS Settings ⇢ Apple ID ⇢ iTunes & App Store and click on the top link.*

 ## Microsoft